 A series of billboards in NY’s time square went up with the giant headline reading…

 “Would You Give Your Child Heroin To Remove A Wisdom Tooth?” and “Would You Give Your Child Heroin For A Broken Arm?”
 The most shocking part about this campaign is that buy now the heroin epidemic has received so much attention that most who see the billboards do not think it is a crazy question to ask.
-The most troublesome fact surrounding prescription drug abuse is that most people know that the over prescribing by doctors is to blame for the heroin epidemic.
-The ads put up in Times Square do not serve the purpose of educating the public about how most of toady’s youth become addicted to heroin, but serve as a reminder that will hopefully jar their memory as they sit in the dentist’s office.
-The jump from the dentists chair to rehab, to the grave is becoming way too frequent.
+The most troublesome fact surrounding prescription drug abuse is that most people know that the overprescribing by doctors is to blame for the heroin epidemic.
+The ads put up in Times Square do not serve the purpose of educating the public about how most of today’s youth become addicted to heroin but serve as a reminder that will hopefully jar their memory as they sit in the dentist’s office.
+The jump from the dentist’s chair, to rehab, to the grave, is becoming way too frequent.

 Will Doctors Learn from The Heroin Billboards?

-It has yet to be seen if there will be any back lash from the medical community over the ads that all but say, “Doctors Caused the Heroin Epidemic.”
+It has yet to be seen if there will be any backlash from the medical community over the ads that all but say, “Doctors Caused the Heroin Epidemic.”
 The hope is that they will not fight back against, The Partnership for a Drug-Free New Jersey and instead, stop prescribing opiates on such a large scale.
-It is not yet known to what extent doctors are still giving out opiates to teen but just last year the director of the CDC noted that more than 40 American die each day from prescription drug abuse, all of the from opiates.
-Hopefully these billboards will help both doctors and parents get on the same page.
+It is not yet known to what extent doctors are still giving out opiates to teen but just last year the director of the CDC noted that more than 40 Americans die each day from prescription drug abuse, all of them from opiates.
+Hopefully, these billboards will help both doctors and parents get on the same page.